MrTeacher-tech/exa_technical_documentation/legal_assistant.md

 ├── .env
 ```

 Next, add your API keys to your .env file.
-This allows you to share your Python file with others while keeping our API keys seperate and secret.
+This allows you to share your Python file with others while keeping your API keys seperate and secret.

 ```bash
 EXA_API_KEY='YOUR API KEY HERE'